Employment Policies and Procedures

 Applications for support staff positions are initially screened by the Office of Human Resources or the hiring department to determine whether the applicant meets the minimum qualifications to be considered for the position.
 As part of the screening process, all clerical applicants will be given a series of tests to determine their proficiency in selected skills.
 These tests are administered weekly by the Office of Human Resources and must be completed by the applicant in order to be considered for a clerical position.
 On the West Plains campus, the appropriate departmental administrator or supervisor conducts the initial screening, and tests are administered on an “as needed” basis.
 The most qualified candidate(s) will be invited for an interview.

 The departmental administrator may wish to be involved in the initial screening process or may form a search committee to assist in the recruitment and screening process for administrative and professional positions.
 Prior to interviews being conducted, the hiring administrator and major administrator will review the list of applicants for the position.
-On the West Plains campus, the Affirmative Action Liaison reviews the list of applicants for the position.
-For complete instructions regarding screening of applications for administrative and professional positions, refer to the Guidelines for Hiring Executive, Administrative, and Professional Staff http://www.missouristate.edu/equity/47480.htm.
+For complete instructions regarding screening of applications for administrative and professional positions, refer to the Recruiting a Diverse Workforce: Guidelines for Hiring Faculty, Academic Administrators and Executive, Administrative and Professional Staff.

 To determine suitability for employment or continued employment, Missouri State University checks the criminal records of any employee or applicant for employment.
 Consideration will be given to the relationship between a conviction and the responsibilities of the position that is or will be held.
 A relevant job-related conviction is grounds for termination of employment or non-selection of an applicant.
 For positions that require operation of a motor vehicle, a conviction shall include misdemeanor traffic violations.
 The full content of the policy is located on the Human Resources website.